Tiger vs Cuckoo Rice Cooker

 Is Tiger overkill for home use?

-Yes.
-You can ignore the modes and just use rice setting.
-But you’re paying for features you won’t use.
+Yes, you can ignore all modes and use rice + start.
+But you’re paying $200+ for features you’ll skip.
+It’s not wrong, just inefficient.

 How long will each last?

-Both handle altitude well.
-Tiger’s aggressive heating handles it with more margin.
-Cuckoo gives you controls to adjust for it.
-Either works.
+Tiger’s aggressive heating handles altitude naturally with margin.
+Cuckoo gives you controls to adjust for elevation.
+Both work fine.
+Tiger is more forgiving; Cuckoo requires more knowledge.

-Both hold value.
-Zojirushi edges out slightly in US resale, but Tiger and Cuckoo are close.
+Both hold value well.
+Zojirushi edges out in US resale market (more recognized).
+Tiger and Cuckoo are close—expect 40–50% of purchase price if you sell in 5 years.